DSM-IV-TR Diagnostic Criteria

 Factitious Disorder Not Otherwise Specified

 This category is reserved for forms of factitious disorder that do not fit one of the other categories.
 It includes the Munchausen syndrome by proxy, in which one person surreptitiously induces disease or reports disease in another person.
-Most commonly, this is the behavior of a mother in reference to ...
+Most commonly, this is the behavior of ...